vekatze/neut/book/src/statements.md

 }
 ```

-Foreign functions declared here can be called by using the term `magic external(..)`.
+Foreign functions declared here can be called by using `magic external(..)`.

 Suppose that you have a C source file with the following definition: